Nainik2509/Vuexy-React-Next-Js/docs/guide/development/rtl.md

 ## Change to RTL

-We provide Left to Right (LTR) by default but you can change it to Right to Left (RTL) very easily.
+We provide Left to Right (LTR) by default but you can easily change it to Right to Left (RTL).

 To change the whole template to RTL, you need to go to the `src/configs/themeConfig.ts` file and change the `direction` property from `ltr` to `rtl`.